Annals of Urologic Oncology

 Hydatid disease is caused by Echinococcus granulosus, which causes rare isolated presentation in the kidneys, and is estimated to be about 2-4% of all cases.
 We herein present a case of a 45-year-old symptomatic male patient with a large primary hydatid cyst in the left kidney that was treated successfully by laparoscopic left nephrectomy.

-Key words Renal hydatid disease, laparoscopic nephrectomy, hydatiduria, urogenital
+Key words renal hydatid disease, laparoscopic nephrectomy, hydatiduria, urogenital

 Introduction